nicobambach/GATES/README.md

 5. **Variant Annotation**: Variant annotation using GATK Funcotator
 6. **Output Generation**: Both VCF and tab-delimited table formats

-This pipeline only requires input FASTQ files,
+This pipeline only requires input FASTQ files, a reference FASTA, and capture intervals.
+All other resources are downloaded automatically.

 ## Installation